Elusive phase transition in the replica limit of monitored systems

 where $k(x) = K_0(x)/K_1(x)$ and $K_p(x)$ denotes the order--$p$ modified Bessel function of the second kind.
-The function $\iii(x)$ has only one minimum at a finite $x^{*}(\gamma)>0$, regardless of the value of $\gamma$.
-By taking the thermodynamic limit first, and then the physical limit $n \rightarrow 1^{+}$ we discover thus that the model does not exhibit any phase transition: rather, the symmetry is broken for every finite $\gamma$ (i.e., $\gamma_c = \infty$).
+This asymptotic resummation leading to $\iii(x)$ is further justified in~\cite{SM} through a more direct analytical route, by expanding the three-term recurrence relation for the spectrum of $L$ around $n=1$, which closes exactly in terms of modified Bessel functions.
+The function $\iii(x)$ has only one minimum at a finite $x^{*}(\gamma)>0$, regardless of the value of $\gamma>0$.
+By taking the thermodynamic limit first, and then the physical limit $n \rightarrow 1^{+}$, we thus find that the model does not exhibit any phase transition: rather, the symmetry is broken for every finite $\gamma$ (i.e., $\gamma_c = \infty$).
 This result shows a non-perturbative behavior emerging in the replica limit.
-Indeed, a Landau-Ginzburg picture should reflect the small--$x$ expansion, $\mathcal{I}_n(x) = \mathcal{I}_n(0) + \alpha_n^{(2)}(\gamma) x^2 + \alpha_n^{(3)}(\gamma) x^3 + \ldots $, which would naively indicate a second-order phase transition for a vanishing \textit{mass term}, $\alpha_n^{(2)}(\gamma_c) = 0$, consistently with the phenomenology of the $n=2$ case~\footnote{The expansion of the action for $n=3$ also takes this form but the transition is first-order due to the presence of a separate minimum, a feature therefore beyond the small $x$ expansion.
-This is somewhat reminiscent of what happens for the $q$-state Potts model in $2d$, displaying a second order phase transition for $1\leq q \leq 4$ and a first-order one for $q>4$~\cite{Duminil-Copin2017}.} A generalisation of this approach was employed to derive a finite-dimensional field-theory description in~\cite{nahum2021measurement,nahum2023renormalization}.
-However, the small--$x$ expansion $\iii(x) \sim x^2 \ln(x)$ (up to constants) suggests the non-commutativity of the $x\to 0$ and $n\to1$ limits.
+Indeed the general Landau-Ginzburg picture, exposed in \cite{nahum2021measurement,nahum2023renormalization}, and consistent with the phenomenology of the $n=2$ case~\footnote{The expansion of the action for $n=3$ also takes this form but the transition is first-order due to the presence of a separate minimum, a feature therefore beyond the small $x$ expansion.
+This is somewhat reminiscent of what happens for the $q$-state Potts model in $2d$, displaying a second-order phase transition for $1\le q \le 4$ and a first-order one for $q>4$.} \cite{Duminil-Copin2017}, is based on a series expansion of the $n$-replica free-energy around $x=0$.
+Here however, for small $x$, $\iii(x) \sim x^2 \ln(x)$ suggesting the non-commutativity of the $x\to 0$ and $n\to1$ limits.
 We leave a field-theory justification of this phenomenology to further studies, but we suggest it might result from the degeneracy of the anomalous dimensions of different operators happening at $n \to 1$, a mechanism analogous to the emergence of logarithmic corrections in certain non-unitary conformal field theories~\cite{cardy1999logarithmic, Cardy_2013}.
 A similar technique can be employed in the \textit{forced measurement} $n\to 0$, where Born's probability is discarded and all measurement outcomes are equally weighted~\cite{PhysRevB.100.134203}.
-Again, no phase transition appears consistently with the general tendency to weaken measurements decreasing $n$.
+Again, no phase transition appears consistently with the general tendency to weaken the effect of measurements decreasing $n$.